 Sodium is an essential micronutrient that regulates blood pressure and blood volume.
 Most people consume more sodium than the body requires.
-However, ,sodium requirements may be higher in athletes who sweat considerably during training than for the general public.
 The major adverse effect of excess sodium intake is elevated blood pressure, which predisposes to hypertension and heart disease.
 However, some individuals do not experience as great an increase in blood pressure in response to excess sodium intake as others.
 Research now shows that the effect of sodium intake on blood pressure is influenced by variations in a gene called ACE.